Ihyatt/camp_buddy/README.md

 #####Search Function

 When a user is on the "search" page, they are able to input a set of keywords seperated by commas to search past written questions.
 The result of this search is then rendered in real time on the search page via an AJAX request.
 Within the AJAX request url, there is a query, that queries the question database.
-The matches along with the relevant information of the author is placed into a JSON object and then deleviered back to the search page.
+The matches along with relevant information of the author is placed into a JSON object and then deleviered back and displayed on the search page.

 #####Comment Forum